orrortega/orrortega.github.io/pages/research.md

 ---<u>Submitted

 **Oscar Rodriguez de Rivera**, Antonio López-Quílez, Marta Blangiardo and, Martyna Wasilewska.
 (2020).
 A spatio-temporal model to understand forest fires causality in Europe. arXiv preprint  arXiv:2003.05227 (2020).
 14 Pages (Submitted to International Journal of Wildland Fire).}

-**Oscar Rodriguez de Rivera**, Juncal Espinosa, Javier Madrigal and, Marta Blangiardo.
-(2021).
-A point-process spatio temporal model to understand wildfires in the Mediterranean basin.
-(Submitted to JABES).

 ---<u>In Preparation